NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 Balanced
 ~~~~~~~~

-Each balanced (supply and exhaust) fan is entered as an ``/HPXML/Building/BuildingDetails/Systems/MechanicalVentilation/VentilationFans/VentilationFan``.
+Each balanced (supply and exhaust) fan is entered as a ``/HPXML/Building/BuildingDetails/Systems/MechanicalVentilation/VentilationFans/VentilationFan``.

   =============================================================================================  ========  =======  ===========  ========  =========  =========================================
   Element                                                                                        Type      Units    Constraints  Required  Default    Notes